access-ci-org/Toolkit-Docs/docs/toolkits/OpenstackInstallation.md

 	openstack user create --domain default --password-prompt neutron
 ```

   This will ask for a password.
-Enter a passwod for the neutron user, then run:
+Enter a password for the neutron user, then run:
 ``` bash
 	openstack role add --project service --user nova admin openstack service create --name nova --description "OpenStack Networking" network